SpringRoll/SpringRoll/src/README.md

     hudPosition: false, // whether or not the game supports multiple HUD positions
     difficulty: false, // whether or not the game supports an adjustable difficulty,
     keyBinding: true, //whether or not the game supports re-mappable key bindings.
-  }
+    colorVision: true, //whether or not the game supports alternate color schemes for color blind users }
 });
 ```